Road closure, footpath closure, speed restriction, convoy working legal order, notice

 Fees

-The cost of a planned closure/speed reduction/convoy working is £1,450 for a road/footpath/speed restriction.
+The cost of a planned closure or speed reduction or convoy working is £1,750 for a road or footpath or speed restriction.
 Closures for emergency works (endorsed) will be processed at a reduced rate due to the shorter legal process.

-This is payable by credit or debit card/ purchase order.
+This is payable by credit or debit card or purchase order.

 Road Closures: Amendments and Cancellation fee’s